nas5w/interview-guide/docs/index.md

 ## Target audience

 This guide is directed at both new and experienced software engineering candidates.
 It focuses on individual contributor (IC) engineering rather than engineering management.
-If you are interviewing for engineering management positions, there may be still be some beneficial sections of this guide; however, much of it may not be applicable.
+If you are interviewing for engineering management positions, there may still be some beneficial sections of this guide; however, much of it may not be applicable.

 ## Goals and non-goals